mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ## Part one - Exploring concepts of abstract and concrete knowledge frameworks in relation to Game Design Patterns

+1. Recap, GDPs as a Germ cell,
+2. Exploring CHAT concepts of abstraction

-This section ends with an proposal of GDPs as a mid-level construct, demonstrating their utility for both educational designers and researchers.
+This section ends/begins with an proposal of GDPs as a mid-level construct, demonstrating their utility for both educational designers and researchers.

+### Recap

+MOVE?
+In chapter two I described the characteristics and limits of computational thinking as a pedagogical framework, specifically concepts include: varied interpretations; the role of levels of abstraction for teachers and learners; and the value of epistemological pluralism as a way to value concrete approaches.

+GDPs as a germ cell,

+### Design patterns as a intermediate-level, pedagogical framework (compared to computational thinking)

+This direction of the findings of the last chapter, support findings on design patterns in other contexts as a middle ground between abstract CT concepts and more concrete techniques.

+    In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
+Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
+20]

+Such an interpretation is adopted by Eriksson and colleagues using gameplay design patterns with young people [-@eriksson_using_2019] which drew inspiration from the value of design patterns as a form of "intermediate-level concept" as advocated by fellow researchers as a way of sharing results of research [@barendregt_intermediate-level_2018].

+An interpretation of the abstract / concrete spectrum here in research on design patterns in computing education is on the practicality of application.

+In this research, I conceptualised such less practical abstraction as that represented by Wing's interpretation of computational thinking.

-### Discussion of findings in relation to CHAT conceptions of abstraction
+### Exploration of findings in relation to CHAT conceptions of abstraction

 The previous section began to explored, through the lens of personal appropriation, to variety of skills suitable for development via this learning design.
 The final section surfaced a  distinction between curricular contents commonly associated with a more abstract understandings of personal knowledge, including more abstract elements of computation thinking.
 This section continues an interpretation of this chapters findings and an socio-cultural understanding of learning using activity theory as a framework.
 This investigation has required a careful investigation of abstract-concrete dimensions of emerging knowledge happening in the game making and digital making more generally.
 To start, let us consider the nature of the abstraction of gameplay design patterns via Sannino' [-@sannino_activity_2011] distinction between empirical and theoretical abstraction.